caas-team/sparrow/README.md

 For detailed information on available loader configuration options, please refer to [this documentation](docs/sparrow_run.md).

-Example format of a runtime configuration:
+Example format of a checks configuration:

 ```YAML
 apiVersion: 0.0.1